 THE DRY PROCESS

 Furthermore, you get a much better shine and finish when using the dry process, it’s impossible to get the same finish when using water.

 Some claim that if the concrete is super hard it is still best to use the wet method to start, and switch to dry after the first few steps to prevent tooling from glazing over.
 However, with the new technology, manufacturers have been able to create tooling for hard concrete that withstands the temperatures and won’t melt or glaze over.

-Some believe that the wet process is a lot less expensive and affordable because a dust extraction system is an additional cost to purchase.
-Firstly, Dust extraction equipment can often be rented to save some money if the initial cost seems to be too high.
+If this is something you're concerned about, it's important to remember that, dust extraction equipment can often be rented to save some money if the initial cost to purchase is not within your budget.
 Secondly, the amount of time and money you’ll save in clean up, will pay for the dust extraction system faster than you may think.